dasariramacharan/az-pg/Services/Other.md

            * can apply access control to all services in your resource group because Role-Based Access Control (RBAC) is natively integrated into the management platform.
            * use tags to organise
            * Can clarify your organization's billing => Can view costs for a group of resources sharing the same tag.
+        *There are some important factors to consider when defining your resource group:
+All the resources in your group should share the same lifecycle.
+You deploy, update, and delete them together.
+If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
+           * You can add or remove a resource to a resource group at any time.

+           *  move a resource from one resource group to another group